CrossRef/event-data-user-guide/docs/data/time.md

 ### Using the Query API over time

 The Query API is updated continuously, usually within one hour of current activity.
 It has two views (as documented in the [Query API page](../service/query-api)): `collected` and `observed`.
-Once a days worth of data is collected and made available via its `collected` view, that selection of Events won't change (although Events themselves may be edited for compliance reasons).
+Once a day's worth of data is collected and made available via its `collected` view, that selection of Events won't change (although Events themselves may be edited for compliance reasons).

 The Query API also contains an `occurred` view.
 This returns Events based on the date they **occurred** on.
 Because Events can be collected some time after they occurred, the data in this view can change.